This case study follows the Design Thinking Process. You can use the short cuts below to jump to the field of interest.

 Mascot and Illustration-Style

-Throughout the process revisited the brief periodically along the way to check that I am staying on track.
-The initial sitemap was adjusted along the way too.
+Throughout the process I revisited the brief along the way to check that I stay on track.
+The initial sitemap was adjusted as I was progressing and was a big help as soon as I began creating clickable prototypes.

-Sticking to the motto „Fail often and early!“ has proven to be worthwile.
+Sticking to the motto “Fail often and early!“ was worthwile.
+I quickly created prototypes, tested them, and discovered weak spots.